wp-plugins/the-casengo-chat-widget/readme.txt

 Requires at least: 3.3
 Tested up to: 3.9.1
-Stable tag: tags/2.0.2
+Stable tag: tags/2.0.1

-Casengo Live Chat is Customer Support Software from the Cloud.
+Casengo Live Chat is free, fully functional, easy to use and has great design!
+Install live chat software on your WordPress site today!

 == Description ==